sejnub/ha-prometheus-stack/README.md

 1. Go to **Settings** → **Add-ons** → **Prometheus Stack**
 2. Click **OPEN WEB UI**
 3. This opens Karma in your Home Assistant interface

+## Grafana Dashboards

+This add-on includes pre-configured Grafana dashboards for comprehensive monitoring visualization.
+The dashboards are located in the `dashboards/` directory and provide:

+### Available Dashboards

+1. **Prometheus Stack Overview** - High-level overview of all monitored services
+2. **Home Assistant Monitoring** - Detailed Home Assistant metrics and performance
+3. **Blackbox Exporter Monitoring** - HTTP/TCP probe results and response times
+4. **Alertmanager Monitoring** - Alert status and notification metrics
+5. **Prometheus Server Monitoring** - Prometheus server performance and health

+### Installation Options

+#### Option 1: Manual Import (Grafana Add-on)
+1. Install the Grafana add-on in Home Assistant
+2. Configure Prometheus as a data source in Grafana
+3. Import each dashboard JSON file from the `dashboards/` directory
+4. All dashboards will be available for monitoring

+#### Option 2: Automatic Provisioning
+1. Copy the `dashboards/` directory to your Grafana provisioning folder
+2. Restart Grafana
+3. Dashboards will appear automatically in a "Prometheus Stack" folder

+### Dashboard Features
+- **Real-time monitoring**: 30-second refresh intervals
+- **Color-coded thresholds**: Visual indicators for critical values
+- **Comprehensive metrics**: Covers all aspects of your monitoring stack
+- **Responsive design**: Works on desktop and mobile devices
+- **Customizable**: Easy to modify and extend

+For detailed dashboard documentation, see [dashboards/README.md](dashboards/README.md).

 ## Monitoring Home Assistant